katherinez22/msan622/homework2/README.md

 * First, removed the major panel grid on x-axis and y-axis using `panel.grid.major.x` and `panel.grid.major.y` in the `theme()` function, respectively.

-* Second, increased the sizes of axices texts and labels to 1.2 times using `axis.text.x`, `axis.text.y`, `axis.title.x`, and `axis.title.y` in the `theme()` function.
+* Second, increased the sizes of axises texts and labels to 1.2 times using `axis.text.x`, `axis.text.y`, `axis.title.x`, and `axis.title.y` in the `theme()` function.
+This could make the texts and labels of axises easier to read.

 * Third, changed the font of legend text and table to italic using `legend.text` and `legend.title` in the `theme()` function, respectively.
 Also, moved the position of legend to the bottom of the plot using `theme(legend.position = "bottom")`.

+* Fourth, used to `limits` parameter inside `scale_colour_discrete()` function to keep colors consistent in the plot when filtering out data.
+When changing the color palette, `limits` parameter can also be used inside `scale_color_brewer()` function to keep colors consistent of filtered data within the selected palette.

-* Fourth, created a tab panel to count the number of movies with different `MPAA Raint` and `Movie Genres` combinations.
+* Fifth, created a tab panel to count the number of movies with different `MPAA Raint` and `Movie Genres` combinations.
+By choosing multiple `Movie Genres`, the table can output the count of movies for each genre.

-* Fifth, added a download link to allow users downloading the source code from a GitHub page.
+* Sixth, added a download link to allow users downloading the source code from a GitHub page.